mmazzei/mmazzei.github.io/projects/cronito/index.md

     - Project 2 handed in (Mar 7th, 2016)
     - Exam about trigonometry 😱 (Mar 20th, 2016)

-So if we would like to put the "Math" story in a timeline, will need three dates!
+So if we wanted to put the "Math" story in a timeline, we would need three dates!

 In Cronito there is a concept "Main Event" that helps you to sort or compare stories.
 That is just the first or the last event from the story.
 That event gives the story a date and a picture for the Events Navigator panel in the app.